The information that every consumer must know.

 Given that Walmart, CVS and Rite Aid decided in 2019 to no longer sell talc-based baby powder and that Johnson & Johnson’s $76.5 billion 2017 revenue derived only $420 million from all talc-based products, the company’s decision to continue selling the products up until very recently is curious and its long-term commitment to consumer safety is doubtful.
 It is only as of May 19th, 2020, that Johnson & Johnson announced on its website that they are discontinuing talc-based baby powder products in the U.S. and Canada, stating that “existing inventory will continue to be sold until it runs out.”

 Although the headline danger for talcum powder has been on ovarian cancer, studies have demonstrated connections to other illnesses, such as pulmonary talcosis, fibrosis, granulomatosis and lung cancer, including mesothelioma.
 Babies are even more at risk for the pulmonary issues mentioned above, which is particularly troublesome given the product is marketed as Baby Powder.

 How to get help

 The emotional, physical, and financial toll of a cancer diagnosis is enormous.
 If you have been diagnosed with ovarian cancer or another form of cancer that you believe is the result of a talc-based product, it is imperative to speak with counsel about your rights.
-The Callahan Law Firm has spent decades advocating for the rights of people who were harmed by common everyday products that were thought to be safe.
+The product liability lawyers at Callahan Law Firm have spent decades advocating for the rights of people who were harmed by common everyday products that were thought to be safe.
 We help people just like you fight for your rights and the compensation you need and deserve.
 Contact us at 713-224-9000 to see how our defective products lawyers can help you.